MCSCSM-Capping/Regalia-Ordering-System/README.md

 <!-- Docker Install Guide -->
 ## Docker

 Docker is software that provides the ability to package and run and application in a loosely isloated environment called a container.
 The isolation and security allow you to run many containers simultaneously on a given host.
-Quoted from (https://docs.docker.com/get-started/overview/)
+Quoted from Docker's [website](https://docs.docker.com/get-started/overview/)

 <!-- USAGE EXAMPLES -->
 ## Usage